Venafi/ansible-role-venafi/README.md

     ```

     Demo certificates will be placed on Ansible host into /tmp/ansible/etc/ssl directory,
-    from there they will be distributed to the remote hosts into theirs /etc/ssl/ folders.
+    from there they will be distributed on remote hosts into /etc/ssl/ folders.

 1. Generate credentials file.